 Just as endless sitting can be detrimental to your health, standing for long periods can be hard on your legs, lower back, and feet.
-The solution, say experts, is to frequently alternate between standing and sitting—which is why there are several types of standing desks available.
+The solution, experts say, is to frequently alternate between standing and sitting—which is why there are several types of standing desks available.

-• A stand-only desk is handy if you also have a separate traditional desk nearby, but if you work at a PC, it can be bothersome to move your monitor and keyboard every time you want to switch positions.
+- A stand-only desk is handy if you also have a separate traditional desk nearby, but if you work at a PC, it can be bothersome to move your monitor and keyboard every time you want to switch positions.
 Stand-only desks are best suited to busy offices with multiple workstations where employees freely move from one area to another without interrupting productivity.
-This line of desks start around $200 for the bare bones and run as high as $1,000 for hardwood models.
+Prices typically vary by material, with premium hardwood models at the high end.

-• A sit-stand desk is adjustable, either manually or by motor.
+- A sit-stand desk is adjustable, either manually or by a motor.
 Budget-friendly manual models adjust upward and downward by turning a crank or by loosening a knob and then pulling or pushing the desk surface to the desired position.
 Powered models often come with presets so you needn’t fuss to suit your height every time you change.
-Convenient adjustment comes at a cost: Manually adjusted sit-stand desks range from about $200 to $800, depending on size and manufacturer, while motorized versions start at around $600 and run upwards of $4,000 for executive models that incorporate even more bells and whistles (read: Wi-Fi and artificial intelligence).
+Convenient adjustment comes at a cost: Manually adjusted sit-stand desks typically cost less than motorized versions.
+Perhaps most expensive are executive models that incorporate bells and whistles like integrated Wi-Fi.

-• A sit-stand conversion desk is used in combination with an existing desk.
+- A sit-stand conversion desk is used in combination with an existing desk.
 They’re extremely popular because they let you keep your existing desk, with all your pens, paperclips, and other office supplies at your fingertips, with the added benefit of an adjustable desk surface.
-Conversion desks may be motorized or manual, and range from $200 to more than $1,000, based on brand and power options.
+Conversion desks may be manual or motorized, the latter being the more expensive.